 Some states established exchanges that defined essential health benefits that plans must provide at each level.
 They then selected and certified the plans that are to be offered at each level.
 Other states chose to have the federal government directly facilitate their exchange.
 Given the variations by state, there will be specific health insurance plans available at each level through the marketplace depending on where you live.

-There are other insurance options available that can meet your needs and budget by going through a texas insurance broker.
+There are other insurance options available that can meet your needs and budget by going through a texas health insurance broker.

 Comparing Plan Options